Sicily by car for every budget

 (This article may contain affiliate links.
 If you make a purchase after clicking on a link we may earn a commission at no extra cost to you.)

 At BrokeinLondon, we put a lot of thought into the destination and type of holiday that we wanted to take for summer 2015.
 We finally decided that we wanted to take a road trip to somewhere on the coast, with good food, good wine, and amazing culture – all on a budget.
 Once these goals were settled, the island of Sicily in the south of Italy seemed like the perfect option.
 Here we’ve got all the best tips and suggestions for a road trip in Sicily on a budget, as well as reviews on some of the best hotels in Sicily.
 Other accommodation solutions such as camping are also available and suitable for different budgets.
+It may also be a good idea to learn some Italian with The Intrepid Guide, or via a language learning mobile app such as Duolingo.
 When you decide to visit Sicily you can use this article as an updated guide or even an itinerary planner.

 Itinerary plan and places to see in Sicily